 To assess the range of the boards, we spent hours and hours making loops in a flat asphalt parking lot while maintaining a speed of 12 mph until each model lost its juice.
 We then broke out the old trusty stopwatch and timed how long it took each battery to get back to 100%.
-This is not the Backfire G2's strongest metric, but it held its own agains the others.
-Scoring a 6 out of 10, this board showed a tested range of 12.9 miles.
+This is not the Backfire G2's strongest metric, but it held its own against the others.
+This board showed a tested range of 12.9 miles.
 But, we should mention that it was extremely sluggish for the last half mile.

 When it came time to recharge, the Backfire G2 did ok, but we were not overly impressed.
 It took 2 ½ hours to get fully juiced.
 This result puts it right about in the middle of the road for our assessment.
 Some of the quickest charge times we've seen are right about an hour, with the longest being four hours or more.

 The ride metric, easily our tester's favorite, was based on purely subjective data.
 For this portion of our review, we just shredded around town on paved bike paths and sidewalks having fun.
 We paid close attention to turning radius, the comfort, the griptape, and the flex & camber.

 We found that the Backfire G2 is an absolute blast to skate.
 With the long wheelbase, wide trucks, and 100 mm wheels, this thing is very stable at high speeds.
 That said, it is not the most maneuverable — it wants to go fast.
 If you plan on making a lot of quick turns and kickturns, this is not the one.
 The large wheels allow it to sail over cracks and bumps with ease.
 While this isn't the toughest griptape that we've seen on an electric skateboard, many skaters prefer tape that allows them to constantly reposition their feet for corners and upcoming obstacles with ease.